 On this Thanksgiving Day:

-The Editorial Board is thankful for the Star Tribune’s loyal readers and advertisers.
-We are mindful that providing editorial leadership and thoughtful commentary that includes a wide range of opinions is a responsibility not to be taken lightly.
+The Editorial Board remains thankful for the loyal readers and advertisers who support the Star Tribune.
+We are mindful that providing editorial leadership and thoughtful commentary is a responsibility not to be taken lightly.